Evangelical Church in the Rhineland

-Protestant Church in the Rhineland (Evangelische Kirche im Rheinland; EKiR) is a United Protestant church body in parts of the German states of North Rhine-Westphalia, Rhineland-Palatinate, Saarland and Hesse (Wetzlar).
+The Protestant Church in the Rhineland (Evangelische Kirche im Rheinland; EKiR) is a United Protestant church body in parts of the German states of North Rhine-Westphalia, Rhineland-Palatinate, Saarland and Hesse (Wetzlar).
 This is actually the area covered by the former Prussian Rhine Province until 1920.

 The seat of the church is in Düsseldorf.
 The church leader is not called a "bishop", but a praeses (Präses), and there is no cathedral.
-The Protestant Church in the Rhineland is a full member of the Evangelical Church in Germany (EKD), and is a Prussian Union Church.
-The current praeses is Manfred Rekowski.
+The Protestant Church in the Rhineland is a full member of the Protestant Church in Germany (EKD), and is a Prussian Union Church.
+The current praeses is Thorsten Latzel.
 The Evangelical Church in the Rhineland is one of 20 Lutheran, united, and Reformed churches of the EKD.
 As of December 2020, the church has 2,398,996 members in 809 parishes.
 The Protestant Church in the Rhineland is a member of the UEK and the Community of Protestant Churches in Europe and also the Reformed Alliance.
-In Bonn the church runs a conference venue called Evangelische Akademie Bonn-Bad Godesberg.
+The church runs a conference venue called Evangelische Akademie.
 It is a member of the Conference of Churches on the Rhine.